menu

 Demographics

-The percentage of people in Porterdale with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.40% of people over 25 have a bachelor's degree or advanced degree.
+The percentage of adults in Porterdale who are college-educated is close to the national average for all communities of 21.84%: 18.82% of the adults in Porterdale have a bachelor's degree or advanced degree.

-The per capita income in Porterdale in 2022 was $18,265, which is low income relative to Georgia and the nation.
-This equates to an annual income of $73,060 for a family of four.
+The per capita income in Porterdale in 2022 was $24,396, which is lower middle income relative to Georgia, and low income relative to the rest of the US.
+This equates to an annual income of $97,584 for a family of four.
 However, Porterdale contains both very wealthy and poor people as well.
-Porterdale also has one of the higher rates of people living in poverty in the nation, with 33.52% of its population below the federal poverty line.

 Porterdale is an extremely ethnically-diverse city.
 The people who call Porterdale home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Porterdale residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Porterdale include English, Irish, Dutch, German, and Italian.
+Important ancestries of people in Porterdale include English, Irish, French, German, and European.

 The most common language spoken in Porterdale is English.
-Other important languages spoken here include Spanish and Polish.
+Other important languages spoken here include Spanish and French.

 Notable & Unique Neighborhood Characteristics